Horizon effect

 When evaluating a large game tree using techniques such as minimax with alpha-beta pruning, search depth is limited for feasibility reasons.
 However, evaluating a partial tree may give a misleading result.
 When a significant change exists just over the horizon of the search depth, the computational device falls victim to the horizon effect.

 In 1973 Hans Berliner named this phenomenon, which he and other researchers had observed, the "Horizon Effect."
 He split the effect into two: the Negative Horizon Effect "results in creating diversions which ineffectively delay an unavoidable consequence or make an unachievable one appear achievable."
 For the "largely overlooked" Positive Horizon Effect, "the program grabs much too soon at a consequence that can be imposed on an opponent at leisure, frequently in a more effective form."

-Greedy algorithms tend to suffer from the horizon effect.

-The horizon effect can be mitigated by extending the search algorithm with a quiescence search.
-This gives the search algorithm ability to look beyond its horizon for a certain class of moves of major importance to the game state, such as captures in chess.

-Rewriting the evaluation function for leaf nodes and/or analyzing more nodes will solve many horizon effect problems.

-Example
+The horizon effect can be somewhat mitigated by quiescence search.
+This technique extends the effort and time spent searching board states left in volatile positions and allocates less effort to easier-to-assess board states.
+For example, "scoring" the worth of a chess position often involves a material value count, but this count is misleading if there are hanging pieces or an imminent checkmate.
+A board state after the white queen has captured a protected black knight would appear to the naive material count to be advantageous to white as they are now up a knight, but is probably disastrous as the queen will be taken in the exchange one ply later.
+A quiescence search may tell a search algorithm to play out the captures and checks before scoring leaf nodes with volatile positions.